Skip to content

 Nevada Domestic Violence Law

-What you're facing under Nev.
-Rev. Stat. § 200.485, how the penalties scale, and the questions your attorney needs to answer, specific to Nevada (NV) domestic violence law.
+What you are facing under Nev.
+Rev. Stat. § 200.485, how the penalties scale, and the questions an attorney needs to answer — under Nevada (NV) domestic-violence law.

 6 months (first/second); 6 years prison (third); 5 years prison (strangulation per NRS 193.130)